Bleeding the engine fuel system

 Unscrew the plug to bleed air.

-Press the manual priming pump button several times until fuel begins to come out of the hole.
+Press the manual priming pump button several times until fuel starts to come out of the hole.

 Removing water from the fuel filter